 UI = User Interface

-Executive Summary
+Executive Summary 5/5 pts.

 In the current phase of the system we are providing CE with a computer architecture design, input/output interface screens, and a Request for Proposal document.
 Our project schedule has been updated to reflect new information and requirements we have gathered from CE.
 CE has so far received a database design, baseline project plan, DFD diagrams, and an economic feasibility report.
 CE should be well positioned to receive bids, and when ready, begin work on the project.